godwokenrises/godwoken-doc/versioned_docs/version-1.2-rc1(WIP)/gwtxLife.md

 * A 256-bit key-value storage is provided for applications running on Godwoken.
 * Godwoken provides a sequential model conceptually: each layer 2 transaction is applied sequentially to the Godwoken storage.
 Smart contracts in layer 2 transactions are free to read from and write into the storage space.

 Given the constant storage requirements in the above transactions, you may wonder where to store all the data.
 Godwoken leverages [Sparse Merkle Tree](https://medium.com/@kelvinfichter/whats-a-sparse-merkle-tree-acda70aeb837) to build the storage space.
 The rollup cell only contains the root hash of the Sparse Merkle Tree (SMT).
 State validator verifies that the sparse merkle tree is correctly updated in each layer 2 block.
-In fact, we have moved one step further here by building an optimized SMT, which can save a lot of space and calculation for CKB's use case.
+In fact, we have moved one step further here by building an optimized SMT, which can save a lot of space and calculations for CKB's use case.
 More details can be found [here](https://github.com/nervosnetwork/sparse-merkle-tree).

 ### Optimistic Rollup